-Physical Therapy Location: Steindler Orthopedic Clinic
+Physical and Occupational Therapy Location: Steindler Orthopedic Clinic

-A physical therapist will guide you through exercises and assistive equipment you will need before and after surgery.
-You will learn about home equipment needs and be able to practice with exercises prior to your surgery.
+Physical and occupational therapists will guide you through exercises and assistive equipment you will need before and after surgery.
+You will learn about home equipment needs and be able to practice with walkers, etc. prior to your surgery.
 You will learn what you need to be safe after you return home from surgery.
 Therapy staff will see that you have the self-care equipment that is needed.
 (This visit may not be required if you have had a recent joint replacement.)